-Over the past few months, we have gone over the different ways businesses can conduct proper transactions across the ACH network through iCheckGateway.com: PPD Transactions (Prearranged Payment and Deposit Entries), TEL Entries (Telephone-Initiated Entries), and WEB Entries (Internet Initiated/Mobile Entries).
+Businesses can conduct proper transactions across the ACH network through iCheckGateway.com: PPD Transactions (Prearranged Payment and Deposit Entries), TEL Entries, (Telephone-Initiated Entries), and WEB Entries, (Internet Initiated/Mobile Entries) .

-While these transactions typically occur between a business account and a consumer account, this final post to wrap up the series will cover how to properly obtain authorization for business-to-business credit or debit transactions, or CCD transactions (Cash Concentration or Disbursement).
+While these transactions typically occur between a business account and a consumer account, this post will cover how to properly obtain authorization for business-to-business credit transactions (Cash Concentration or Disbursement).

-The first and most important step before conducting a transaction with another business is to obtain written permission from that business before crediting or debiting its bank account.
+Before conducting a transaction with another business, the contracted merchant must obtain written permission from that business before crediting or debiting its bank account.

-That authorization can be obtained in a written document or electronically as long as it contains the business name, bank account information, consent to debit or credit the account, contact information, a statement that the bank account is enabled for ACH, and acceptance of the National Automated Clearing House Association’s operating rules.
+That authorization can be obtained in a written document or electronically as long as it contains the business name, their bank account information, their consent to debit or credit the account, their contact information, a statement that the merchant enabled the bank account for ACH, and their acceptance of the National Automated Clearing House Association’s operating rules.

-Note that this agreement can also be included as part of an overall contract between the businesses, or as a separate document regardless if it’s a recurring transaction or one-time deal.
+The contract includes whether the business agrees the business processes as recurring transactions or a one-time transaction.
 The overriding agreement should indicate the method of obtaining authorization for individual transactions.
 Methods for authorization include writing, calling, faxing, or emailing.

-To be in compliance with NACHA Rules, businesses are required to keep all authorizations for at least two years.
-This also further protects merchants in case a transaction is disputed.
+NACHA requires businesses to keep all authorizations for two years to remain in compliance.
+This requirement also further protects merchants in case customers dispute a transaction.